risingwavelabs/risingwave-docs/docs/sql/system-catalogs/information-schema.md

 The `information_schema.views` view contains information about the views in the database.

-The `information_schema.views`` view contains the following columns.
+It contains the following columns.

 |Column|Type|Description|
 |---|---|---|